 - HTTP protocol instead of HTTPS that will be seen as a threat by browsers

 We’re human, we make mistakes.
 How to prevent your Black Friday marketing campaigns from these?
-You can set up notifications in Voluum.
+You can set up alerts in Voluum.
 Create the first custom alert to be launched when the number of conversions exceeds 1.
 Once you get the first notification you can rest easy knowing that your setup works fine.

 As an affiliate, you should always be vigilant for sudden drops in your campaigns’ performance that can indicate that your landing page is down.
 Create more notifications that will alert you if the number of visits or CTR drops below a certain level within an hour.